Days: 17 / Difficulty: 4 of 5 (Strenuous)

 * Airport / Hotel / Airport pick up & transfer by car / Van.

-* 5 nights accommodation with breakfast at 3*** hotel in Kathmandu and Standard hotel in Pokhara.
+* 3 nights deluxe accommodations with breakfast at 3* hotel in Kathmandu.

-* Kathmandu city tour as per the above itinerary.
+* Kathmandu city/sightseeing tour as per the above itinerary and all entrance fees.

 * Office Service charge.